atom/about/README.md

 ## Usage

-This package is intended to both replace the existing `About Atom` menu entry on OS X as well as provide a cross-platform `About Atom` info view for other platforms.
+This package provides a cross-platform "About Atom" view that displays information about your Atom installation, which currently includes the current version, the license, and the Terms of Use.

 ## Contributing
 Always feel free to help out!
 Whether it's filing bugs and feature requests